nhmvienna/AutDeNovo/README.md

 ## Output

 After the pipeline is finished, the scaffolds of the de-novo assembly and the most important summary outputs will be copied to an output folder.
+These include:

+-   FASTQC/Nanoplot outputs before and after trimming (of Illumina data)
+-   The Kraken Report
+-   Genomesize estimates
+-   The assembled genome
+-   The Quast Report
+-   A table with BLAST hits of each contig
+-   A folder with the amino-acid sequences of all BUSCO hits

-In addition, various html-based results will be loaded in Firefox.
-In addition, the file `HTML_outputs.sh` contains all commands to load the HTML output in Firefox at a later timepoint.
+In addition, various html-based results can be loaded in Firefox.
+The file `HTML_outputs.sh` in the output folder contains all commands to load the HTML output in Firefox at a later timepoint.

 ## Future updates